We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Lowering salt intake

 Experts recommend reducing salt consumption and increasing potassium intake to manage or prevent high blood pressure.
-Limiting salt intake to less than
+Limiting salt intake to less than 5–6 grams per day could help improve cardiovascular health and reduce systolic blood pressure by 5.6 mm Hg in people with hypertension.

 In moderation, plant sources of fats, such as avocados, nuts, olive oil, and omega oils, can be healthful.
 People should limit their intake of saturated fats and trans fats, common in animal-sourced and processed foods.